top of page

 • I don't have a swimmer but I want to paddle.

 Please, know that we love all our kayakers, but unattached kayakers do hold a special place in our hearts.
-Every year we inevitably have swimmers who struggle to find kayakers and that is where you become very helpful to us.
+Every year we inevitably have swimmers who struggle to find kayakers and that is where you become very helpful to us!
 Please, register as soon as possible and we will assign you to a swimmer as soon as we can.
 We try our best to match swimmers and kayakers in similar geographic areas to encourage them to connect ahead of the event weekend.
 Know that by registering for our event, you are helping a swimmer relieve a very serious worry from their mind.
 Not everyone has connections and you are helping us make some dreams come true.

-• Can I talk to the swimmer?
+• Can I talk to my swimmer?

 We encourage you to develop a relationship with your swimmer and get to know them!
 Not only will it make the experience more special for you both, it will also help you to understand their mental state during the event should they begin to struggle.
 Kayakers play a key role in our swimmers’ experience, and your attitude may very well be the thing that gets them to the finish line.

-• Can Kayakers raise funds?
+• Can kayakers raise funds?

 Absolutely!
 The more funds raised, the more children are helped at Brigadoon Village.
 Kayakers are not required to fundraise, but it is certainly appreciated.
 Please, let us know if you plan to fundraise and we can connect you with our Brigadoon contacts to set-up your fundraising page.